 Cohabitation after divorce is by no means an easy solution.
 Aside from the agreements put in place by the spouses and their respective divorce lawyers, rules and boundaries must be set.
 This is not a simple roommate situation, especially when old emotions resurface or one former partner begins dating.

-Like any other situation, cohabitation after divorce has pros and cons.
+Like any other situation, cohabitation after a divorce has pros and cons.
 It may not be possible for everyone, but it could provide an easier solution to financially challenged partners and may allow parents to spend more time with their children.

 Cohabitation may not be for everyone, but there are plenty of success stories about parents who have amicably divorced and made cohabitation work.
 The children of divorced parents appear to reap the most benefits, but it could provide a better financial and structural solution for the parents as well.